elabpace/elabpace.github.io/media_tvradioweb.md

   <p>This is a fun conversation.
 Let's hear from Bruce.</p>
 </div>

-> On this episode of Super Cities, we do a deep dive with Bruce Bachenheimer, Director of Entrepreneurship at Pace University in New York City.
+> On this episode of Super Cities, we do a deep dive with Bruce Bachenheimer, Director of Entrepreneurship at Pace University in New York City./
->We cover the growth of NYC’s startup ecosystem, trends in education, and the role universities play in innovation.
+>We cover the growth of NYC’s startup ecosystem, trends in education, and the role universities play in innovation./
 >This is a fun conversation.
 Let's hear from Bruce.